mas-bandwidth/netcode/STANDARD.md

 * If a client with the client id contained in the packet source address is already connected, ignore the packet.

 * If the connect token has already been used by a different packet source IP address, within some limited history (perhaps a sliding window history of encrypted private connect token hmacs), ignore the packet.
-Otherwise, add the connect add the connect token hmac + packet source IP address to the limited history of connect tokens.
+Otherwise, add the private connect token hmac + packet source IP address to the limited history of connect tokens.

 * If the server is full, respond with a _connection denied packet_.

-* Add an encryption mapping that says for the packet source IP address to decrypt packets read from that address with the client to server key in the private connect token, and to encrypt packets sent to that address with the server to client key in the private connect token.
-This encryption mapping expire in _timeout_ seconds of no packets being sent to or received from that address.
+* Add an encryption mapping for the packet source IP address so that read from that address are decrypted with the client to server key in the private connect token, and packets sent to that address are encrypted with the server to client key in the private connect token.
+This encryption mapping expires in _timeout_ seconds of no packets being sent to or received from that address.

 * If for some reason this encryption mapping cannot be added, ignore the packet.